Thai / Cambodia Border Refugee Camps 1975-1999

 See - 1989 Border Khmer Demographic Survey - includes camp descriptions

-Site B became a major camp after the Vietnamese offensive of 1984/85 when almost all resistance bases in Cambodia were overrun and the control of the refugee populations under the different factions was formalized as they flooded into Thailand.
+Site B, an UNBRO camp, became a major camp after the Vietnamese offensive of 1984 / 85 when almost all resistance bases in Cambodia were overrun and the control of the refugee populations under the different factions was formalized as they flooded into Thailand.

 The administration of Site B grudgingly accepted assistance then did their best to control it and present it to the people as coming from them.
 In many respects their independence and pride were to be admired but it always turned into a game of political gain and they were not above harming their people to achieve their political ends.